nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```

 3. Test case: `get reflect`<br>
-   Expected output: introspective questions will not be generated as this is an invalid command <br>
+   Expected output: Introspective questions will not be generated as this is an invalid command <br>
    Example:

 ```